Nanmk9977/Logic-Building-Task-1/README.md

+📘 Python Mini Projects Collection

+This repository contains a collection of beginner-friendly Python programs developed to practice core programming concepts such as conditional statements, loops, string manipulation, and basic data analysis.

-A collection of simple Python mini projects including data analysis, text processing, log monitoring, and a Flask-based login system with frontend integration.
+These mini projects simulate real-world applications like academic evaluation systems, data preprocessing, log monitoring, and authentication systems.